LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 end
 {% endhighlight %}

-Next we can calculate a four point transformation matrix that will transformation our four quadrilateral points to four rectangular points.
-We can use the `fit_rectangle` from [part_2][grid_extraction] to get our destination.
+Next we calculate a four point transformation matrix that will transform our four quadrilateral points to four rectangular points.
+We can use `fit_rectangle` from [part_2][grid_extraction] to get our destination rectangle.
-We can use `warp` from ImageTransformations.jl to apply it to our image.
+We can use `warp` from ImageTransformations.jl to apply the matrix to our image.

 {%highlight julia %}
 using ImageTransformations, CoordinateTransformations